 Scouts BSA Troop 2 is affiliated with Venture Crew 2.
 Venturing is for young men and young women ages 14 to 20.
 It includes challenging high-adventure activities, sports, and hobbies for teenagers.
 Troop 2 and Venture Crew 2 collaborate on service projects and participate jointly in several activities throughout the year.

 Two registered adult leaders, or one adult leader and a Scout parent, both of whom must be at least 21 years of age, are present at all troop meetings, trips or outings.
 This is a BSA requirement.
 Registered Leaders and any Scout parents attending trips/outings or in regular contact with youth must complete Peoples Church's background check before driving or working with youth.

-How much does Boy Scouting cost?
-The annual registration fee is a nominal fee paid each fall to offically enroll the Scout in the local Troop and the national Boy Scouts of America (BSA) organization.
+How much does Scouting cost?
+The annual registration fee is paid each fall to officially enroll the Scout in the local Troop and the national Boy Scouts of America (BSA) organization.
 Other costs through the course of scouting include fees for special activities and uniform purchases.
 The Troop/Crew 2 Committee sets the final registration fee amount each year after determining the level of fundraising and support the organization can provide to offset the fees set by national Boy Scouts of America (BSA) organization.

 Annual Registration Fee - $75